Challenge Map Worksheet

 Instructions:

 Use this worksheet to reflect on a current challenge you're facing.
-Follow the prompts to map out what you can control, what you cannot control, and identify a clear action you can take to move forward.
+Follow the steps to map out what you can control, what you cannot control, and determine a clear action to move forward.

 Step 1: Define the Challenge

-Example: "I missed a key free throw during a high-stakes game, and it impacted my confidence."
+"I missed a key free throw in a high-stakes game, and it impacted my confidence."

 [Write your challenge here]